PRANC: Pseudo RAndom Networks for Compacting deep models: Conclusion

 \section{Conclusion}

-We introduced a simple but effective method that can learn a model as a linear combination of a set of frozen randomly initialized models.
+We introduced a simple yet effective method that can learn a model as a linear combination of a set of frozen randomly initialized models.
 The final model can be compactly stored or communicated using the seed of the pseudo-random generator and the coefficients.
-Moreover, our method has a very small extra computation or memory footprint at the learning or reconstruction stage. we perform extensive experiments on multiple image classification datasets and multiple architectures and show that our method achieves better accuracy with fewer number of parameters compared to SOTA baselines.
+Moreover, our method has a small memory footprint at the learning or reconstruction stages.
+We perform extensive experiments on multiple image classification datasets with multiple architectures and also on image compression settings and show that our method achieves better accuracy with fewer parameters compared to SOTA baselines.
 We believe many applications including lifelong learning and distributed learning can benefit from our ideas.
 Hence, we hope this paper opens the door to studying more advanced compacting methods based on frozen random networks.

-{\bf Limitations:} For large models, since our method optimizes a subset of $\alpha$ at each iteration, it needs to run for many epochs to converge (82.5 GPU-hours for ImageNet100 using ResNet18).
-As discussed, some model parameters, e.g., $\mu$ and $\sigma$ in the batch normalization layer, cannot be easily regressed using our method since they are calculated directly from data rather than minimizing the task loss.
-In this paper, we assumed we communicate them with no change.
+{\bf Limitations:} As discussed, some model parameters, e.g., BatchNorm layers, cannot be easily reparameterized using our method since they are calculated directly from data rather than minimizing the task loss.
+In this paper, we assumed we communicate them with no change and included them in our budget.
+Lastly, PRANC is computationally expensive for a large number of basis, so is currently not suitable for training very large models.

-{\bf Societal impact:} Our main idea is to compact deep models to be able to communicate and/or store them easily.
-AI agents that can benefit from these ideas can be used for various applications including military or surveillance.
-Also our seed enables secure communication or storage of the deep models which may have harmful societal impact at the hand of adversaries.

-{\bf Acknowledgment:} This material is based upon work partially supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR00112190135 and HR00112090023, the United States Air Force under Contract No. FA8750‐19‐C‐0098, funding from SAP SE, and NSF grants 1845216 and 1920079.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the United States Air Force, DARPA, or other funding agencies.
+{\bf Acknowledgement:} This work was partially supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR00112190135 and HR00112090023, the United States Air Force under Contract No. FA8750-19-C-0098, and funding from NSF grants 1845216 and 1920079.
+Any opinions, findings, conclusions, or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the United States Air Force, DARPA, or NSF.